 Cleveland and Durham Local Criminal Justice roles

-The Cleveland and Durham Local Criminal Justice Partnership (LCJP) brings together agencies with responsibility for delivering criminal justice, and services for victims and people who have offended.
+Cleveland and Durham Local Criminal Justice Partnership (LCJP) brings together agencies working in criminal justice.
+It also delivers services for victims and offenders.

 “County Durham, Darlington and Cleveland are areas where people have confidence in a local criminal justice system which supports victims, rehabilitates offenders and reduces re-offending, and delivers value for money.”Cleveland and Durham Local Criminal Justice Partnership (LCJP) Plan

-A small team was created to support the delivery of the Local Criminal Justice Partnership Plan on behalf of the Offices of the Police and Crime Commissioners for Cleveland and Durham.
-The below staff are employed by Durham OPCVC and funded by criminal justice partners.
+A small team supports the delivery of the Local Criminal Justice Partnership Plan.
+They work on behalf of OPCCs for Cleveland and Durham.
+Staff are employed by Durham OPCVC and funded by criminal justice partners.

 Criminal Justice Performance Analyst – Rebecca Steen

 Multi Agency Risk Assessment Conference (MARAC)

 A Multi Agency Risk Assessment Conference (MARAC) is an information-sharing and risk management meeting, focussing on victims.

 Key agencies attend MARAC conferences.
 High risk domestic abuse cases are discussed at conferences.
 MARAC facilitates, monitors and evaluates effective information-sharing.
 This enables all involved to improve public safety.